 One Book, One Northbrook presents Clark and Division by Naomi Hirahara

-We invite the community to read the book Clark and Division and then join us to explore its themes with an exciting lineup of programs, including concerts, movies, book discussions, Japanese cultural demonstrations, a photo exhibit, and more.
-The highlight of our series will be a live discussion with author Naomi Hirahara on October 18 from 7:00-8:00pm in the Auditorium (this event will also be live-streamed).
+Join us to explore the themes of Clark and Division, our One Book One Northbrook selection, with an exciting lineup of programs, including concerts, movies, book discussions, Japanese cultural demonstrations, a photo exhibit, and more.
+The highlight of our series will be a discussion with author Naomi Hirahara on October 18 from 7:00-8:00pm in the Auditorium (this event will also be live-streamed).
+Sign up here.

 About the One Book selection, Clark and Division by Naomi Hirahara